Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E8D

 Memory Aid

-Real-World Application
+Real-World Example

 Your CW transmitter is generating key clicks.
 You adjust the keying waveform shaper to increase the rise and fall times from 1 millisecond to 5 milliseconds.
 The transitions are now smoother, and the key clicks disappear.
 The longer rise/fall times eliminate the sharp transitions that were creating wide-bandwidth noise.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Key clicks, Rise and fall time, Keying waveform, CW keying
+Key clicks Rise and fall time Keying waveform CW keying

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E8D topic.